-Public Notice - Matane Port Facilities Expansion Project
+Public notice - Matane Port Facilities Expansion Project

 News provided byImpact Assessment Agency of Canada

-SPBSG is proposing the expansion of the port facilities in Matane, Quebec.
-As proposed, the project would include the construction of a new commercial wharf, the reconstruction and extension of the existing commercial wharf, dredging activities, and the addition of a storage area.
-The project would add two new terminals, including one designed to handle ships larger than 25,000 tons deadweight.
+For more information about the Participant Funding Program, including eligibility criteria and the application form, please visit the project home page on the Registry website, reference number 90008, then click on "Participant Funding."
+You can also contact the Participant Funding Program by writing to [email protected] or by calling 1-866-582-1884.
+Details about the project can also be found on the project home page.

-Stay updated by following IAAC on X: @IAAC_AEIC, #Matane or sign-up for notifications on the Canadian Impact Assessment Registry.
+Stay updated on this project by following IAAC on X: @IAAC_AEIC #Matane or sign-up for notifications on the Canadian Impact Assessment Registry.

 SOURCE Impact Assessment Agency of Canada